TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

   - [x] Test XDG varables somehow
   - [x] Add test cases for XDG both valid and not valid
   - [x] If the path comes from XDG it must both exist and be fully resolved, otherwise fail
-  - [x] If the path contains `cache` or `unchained` or end with one one of the caches or index folders, fail without proceeding (not true -- let the user specify any path they want)
+  - [x] If the path contains `cache` or `unchained` or end with one one of the caches or index folders
   - [x] The prefund values per chain are in the repo but not being used
   - [x] We need to use the `--chain` option when building paths
   - [x] Rename all path routines from `getXXXPath` to `getPathToXXX` so we can find them more easily